brooks-code/special-octo-telegram/README.md

 **Translate effortlessly: automate text translations with the DeepL service using Selenium.**

 ![Banner Image](/img/banner-img.jpg "A banner image depicting a cat playing on the tower of Babel.")
-*Pastiche by FatCatArt inspired by Pieter Bruegel the elder's tower of Babel.*
+<br>*Pastiche by FatCatArt inspired by Pieter Bruegel the elder's tower of Babel.*

 ### Genesis